coderehan/Android-Security-Interview-Preparation/README.md

  ↓
 User provides fingerprint/face
  ↓
-Android verifies biometric
+Android verifies the biometric
  ↓
 Authentication result
  ↓
 App continues

-The application should not receive or store the user's actual biometric data.
+The app does not receive or store the user's actual biometric data.

 💡 Real-life example

 Your banking app doesn't receive your fingerprint image.

-Android handles the biometric verification and simply tells the application whether authentication succeeded.
+Android handles the biometric verification and tells the application whether authentication succeeded.

 🎯 Interview answer

-«""BiometricPrompt" provides a standard Android API for biometric authentication while keeping the actual biometric data protected by the system."»
+«""BiometricPrompt" provides a standard Android API for biometric authentication while the actual biometric data remains protected by the system."»

 ---

 7. Authentication vs Authorization

-❓ What's the difference?
+❓ What's the difference between Authentication and Authorization?

 Authentication = Who are you?